arinbasu/HLTH301-evidence-based-health/docs/course-handbook.md

 * You must start, complete, and submit this quiz on 22nd October between 9 AM - 11 PM
 * The Quiz will only open on that day and close on that day

-### Assessment policy

-This course will focus on qualitative not quantitative assessment, both with reference to your own work and the works we’re studying.
-While you will get a final grade, I will put questions and comments that engage your work rather than simply evaluate it.
-You will also be reflecting carefully on your own work and the work of your peers.
-The intention here is to help you focus on working in a more organic way, as opposed to working as you think you’re expected to.
-If this process causes more anxiety than it alleviates, see me or discuss with me at any point to confer about your progress in the course to date.
-If you are worried about your grade, your best strategy should be to join the discussions, do the reading, and complete the assignments.
-You should consider this course a “busy-work-free zone.”
-If an assignment does not feel productive, we can find ways to modify, remix, or repurpose the instructions.

 ## Course Links

 * [Learn Page for this course](https://learn.canterbury.ac.nz/course/view.php?id=8766)